 Lavender has been used medicinally for centuries and is known to be both anti-inflammatory and anti-septic.

 Together these are both safe, natural, edible ingredients.
-If your baby swallows any of the water, it should not cause any side affects.
+If your baby swallows any of the water, it should not cause any side effects.

 Put your oats and lavender together in the bowl.
 Mix thoroughly.

 Scoop out a large handful of the mixture and put into the middle of your muslin square.
-Tie the muslin closed tightly (WARNING – if you do not tie is securely, the mixture will come out in the bath)
+Tie the muslin closed tightly (WARNING – if it is not secure, the mixture will come out in the bath)

 Just throw the bath soak into the bath.
 The water will turn milky from the oats and the smell will be amazing.